About Title IX

 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving Federal financial assistance.”

 Title IX is a federal civil rights act that prohibits sex discrimination in education.
-Title IX includes sexual harassment (including sexual assault, stalking, and domestic violence), sex and gender discrimination, pregnant and parenting discrimination, and unequal access to educational programs and/or activities.
+It prohibits sexual harassment (including sexual assault, stalking, and domestic violence), sex and gender discrimination, pregnant and parenting discrimination, and unequal access to educational programs and/or activities based on gender.
 Title IX works to protect any person, regardless of sex, gender, perceived sex, perceived gender, gender identity, gender expression or sexual orientation.

 Compliance with Title IX and related College policies is everyone’s responsibility at Evergreen.
 The Title IX Coordinator provides resources and reporting options to the campus community, and it is all of our responsibility to address and report concerns of misconduct, and work to prevent the occurrence through education and training.